We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 However, not all of these books are credible.
 To identify credible books about the keto diet, look for those that are written by keto diet experts.

-These experts may be physicians, dietitians, or other healthcare or wellness professionals with experience working with the keto diet, or — in the case of cookbooks — food bloggers or chefs who are familiar with recipe development and testing.
+These experts may be physicians, dietitians, or other healthcare or wellness professionals with experience working with the keto diet.
+Or, in the case of cookbooks, they may be food bloggers or chefs who are familiar with recipe development and testing.

 You should also avoid books that make dubious or outlandish claims about the keto diet.
-While the keto diet has many potential benefits, it’s not a panacea.
+While the keto diet has many potential benefits, it’s not a cure-all.

 Keto diet books are a great way to learn more about the diet, especially if you’re a beginner.

-If you’re interested in learning how to implement the keto diet, the science behind it, or keto-friendly recipe ideas, these 12 books offer great starting points.
+If you’re interested in learning how to implement the keto diet, learning about the science behind it, or finding keto-friendly recipe ideas, these 11 books offer great starting points.